ngarabird/ngarabird.github.io/_pages/about.md

 About Me
 ------
 Hi, I'm Ngara.
 Welcome to my website!
 I am currently working toward becoming a diagnostic medical physicist, so a lot of what I talk about on here will have to do with that.
-In my spare time, I like to draw, paint, cook, garden, learn Spanish, and most recently, weave.
+In my spare time, I like to knit, cook, play the banjo, and learn Spanish.

 What am I putting on this website?
 ------